bell-boy/bell-boy.github.io/_posts/2024-08-16-EUF-technical-report.md

 The main way seizures are predicted is under what I'll call the *Standard Framework* (SF).
 Under the SF, seizure prediction takes electroencephalogram (EEG) data and uses machine learning to predict if a seizure will happen in a window of time specified by two numbers.
 The *Seizure Prediction Horizon* (SPH) and the *Seizure Occurance Period* (SOP).

 When we make a prediction, we're saying that within SOP minutes, but not before SPH minutes, a seizure will occur.
 These two numbers are hyper parameters, and are fixed before training.
-This effictivly makes seizure prediction under the SF a classification problem.
+This makes seizure prediction under the SF a classification problem.

 [image here]